bryanmcnett/sdf_hardware/README.md

 Texture Format

 For a 3D SDF texture we can store a much smaller "meta texture" in which each block of 8x8x8 texels is encoded as 16 bits: 8 bits of "minimum distance in block" and 8 bits of "maximum distance in block".
-This is 0.004 bits per pixel, and is sufficient information to traverse an SDF much of the time.
+This is 0.004 bits per texel, and is sufficient information to traverse an SDF much of the time.
 While this is reminiscent of the endpoints of a traditionally block-compressed texture, it would be stored in separate cachelines from any per-texel information, to avoid wasting memory bandwidth on such information when it isn't relevant.
+Many fetches don't need the precise value of an individual texel, but rather whether that texel is larger or smaller than a known value.

-Since for most texels the value can be predicted from adjacent texels (most texels are "exactly one unit" further away from the surface than their neighbors) a simple predictive decoder in hardware is likely efficient.
+When it is necessary to read per-texel information, since for most texels the value can be predicted from adjacent texels (most texels are "exactly one unit" further away from the surface than their neighbors) a simple predictive decoder in hardware is likely efficient.
 An 8x8x8 block that holds a flat piece of surface will likely need to encode information for only 25% of the texels, and the rest can be predicted trivially.

 Face Centered Cubic Volume Textures